Domas112/KV6002-Team-Project/README.md

 on is the Food Menu Management System which all the files will be included within the FoodMenuManagement folder.

 Account folder contains one of the shared elements that will be included in the overall system that I have volunteered to developed for the team.
-The folder contains files to the Login page UI and API to handle authentication.
+The folder contains files to the Login page interface and API to handle authentication.
 Team members may access the API to check if the user has already logged in or retrieve user account type to limit access to certain features.

-## Subsystem: Food Menu Management System
+## Food Menu Management System
-A repo for KV6002 Team Project module for Team 30 developed by Teck Xun Tan (W20003691).
+A subsystem for KV6002 Team Project module for Team 30 developed by Teck Xun Tan (W20003691).

 ## Subsystem Description